web-infra-dev/modern.js/packages/document/main-doc/docs/en/guides/topic-detail/generator/plugin/api/afterForged.md

 ### install

 Installs dependencies in the root directory of the project.
-The `install` function will use the corresponding package management tool according to the value of `packageManager` to install dependencies.
+The `install` function will use the corresponding package manager according to the value of `packageManager` to install dependencies.